Skip to main content

 Key takeaways:

 Influenza (or the flu) is a common respiratory illness caused by influenza viruses.
-And anyone who has had the flu knows it can make you feel pretty sick.
-But it can also cause more serious illness, hospitalization, and even death.
+It can make you feel pretty sick.
+It can also cause serious illness, hospitalization, and even death.
 In the U.S., roughly 5,000 to 50,000 people die every year from the flu.
-The flu shot is the best protection we have against the effects of the flu virus — and it’s safe.
+The flu shot is the best protection against the the flu virus.

 The flu shot has been around for decades, and there’s plenty of research to support how safe and effective it is.
 But it’s understandable to have questions and concerns.
-Let’s take a closer look at the research so you can make the best choice for you and your community.
+Let’s take a closer look at the research so you can make the best choice.

 Can you get sick from the flu shot?

 Some people feel a bit under the weather after getting the flu shot.
-This isn’t because you’ve actually gotten sick with a virus though.
-When you get the flu shot, your body responds by mounting an immune response.
-During this process, your body works in overdrive to pump out antibodies that will protect you if you get exposed to the flu later on.
-This can make you feel mildly ill, but this feeling usually goes away within a day or so.
+This doesn't mean you got sick with the flu.
+This is actually a sign that your body is responding to the vaccine.
+When you get a vaccine, your immune system works faster than normal to create antibodies that will protect you if you get exposed to the flu later on.
+This can make you feel mildly ill, but this feeling usually goes away within a few days.

 Is the flu shot safe?